 The language history questionnaire (LHQ) is an important tool for assessing the linguistic background of bilinguals or second language learners and for generating self-reported proficiency in multiple languages.
 Previously we developed a generic LHQ based on the most commonly asked questions in published studies (Li, Sepanski & Zhao, 2006) and provided researchers with a web-based interface (LHQ 2.0) that has flexibility in functionality, accuracy in data recording, and privacy for users and data (Li, Zhang, Tsai, & Puls, 2013).
 Since the publication of LHQ, hundreds of researchers have used it for their studies.
 These researchers have also provided many comments/requests/inquires for potentially new functions of the LHQ.
-The current version (LHQ 3.0) reflects our efforts to address some of the needs by the researchers.
+The current version (LHQ 3.0) reflects our efforts to address some of the needs of the researchers.
 Among the many improvements we made to the web-based tool, the most important one is the addition of an aggregate score function, which can automatically calculate aggregated scores for a participants' second language proficiency level based on their inputs to several relevant LHQ questions.
 Such a score will help the researchers get a rough estimation/classification of different types of bilingual speakers.
 Furthermore, different researchers may be focused on different aspects and dimensions of a second language learner's language background.
 Therefore, LHQ 3.0 also provides researchers with the flexibility to assign different weights to different modules when calculating the aggregated score.

-Please cite the reference "Li, P., Zhang, F., Yu, A., & Zhao, X. (2019).
+Please cite the reference "Li, P., Zhang, F., Yu, A., & Zhao, X. (2020).
 Language History Questionnaire (LHQ3): An enhanced tool for assessing multilingual experience.
-Bilingualism: Language and Cognition." in any publications that report data based on LHQ 3.0.
+Bilingualism: Language and Cognition, 23(5), 938-944." in any publications that report data based on LHQ 3.0.